Everyone hurts when criminals expose intimate data from an infidelity website.

 What was behind the Ashley Madison breach?

-Despite the stated objections, it is hard to understand Impact Team’s motivation for releasing private data.
-On the surface the group suggests moral outrage, not because the site that makes cheating easy, but because, in Impact Team’s words, Ashley Madison is a scam.
+It is hard to understand Impact Team’s motivation for releasing private data.
+On the surface the group suggests moral outrage.
+That’s not because the site that makes cheating easy, but because, in Impact Team’s words, Ashley Madison is a scam.

-Releasing damaging personal data will hurt, maybe destroy, the Ashley Madison business.
+Releasing damaging personal data will hurt, even destroy, the Ashley Madison business.
 At the same time it will do untold damage to the people Impact Team appear to regard as victims.

 The damage is asymmetric.
 Lost money is nothing compared to shattered lives, personal violence and executions.

-Whatever the motivation for the attack, we may learn more about them later, there are important lessons.
+Whatever the attcker’s motivation, we may learn more about them later, there are important lessons.

 First the Ashley Madison breach shatters the myth of online privacy.
 It’s not the first case.
 It won’t be the last.
 It may not even be the most damaging.
 But, for now, it is high-profile proof that your secrets are not safe on the internet.

-No matter what they say, organisations of all kinds have an appalling track record of keeping data private.
+No matter what they say, organisations have an appalling data privacy track record.

 Don’t trust online sites with intimate secrets